cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 # Why are we participating

-Right from the start, since early 2022, participating student cluster competition in person and seeing the conference has been our main goal.
-Now, by building on the effort and experience gathered during the IndySCC competitions and the on-site SCC,  we are confident to have what it takes to make it in the in-person event also in ISC.
+Right from the start, since early 2022, participating student cluster competition in person and experiencing the conference has been our main goal.
+Now, by building on the effort and experience gathered during the IndySCC competitions in 2022 and 2023 and the on-site SCC this year,  we are confident to have what it takes to make it in the in-person event also in ISC.

 Our team consists of students from the University of Helsinki, and we want to be the first Finnish team competing at ISC’s student cluster competition.
 The team members are very interested in various aspects of high-performance computing, ranging from scientific software development and performance optimization to system administration and cluster management.
 All the team members see HPC skills as important assets in their studies, thesis projects and future careers.